bumothekid/bumothekid/README.md

     },
     {
         "name": "Cursy",
-        "description": "Discord bot that uses SQLite as database with a lot of features for example: Level System, Ticket System, Giveaway System (that also works if the bot goes offline) and Reaction Roles .", "language": "Python",
+        "description": "Discord bot that uses SQLite as database with a lot of features For example: Level System, Ticket System, Giveaway System and Reaction Roles.", "language": "Python",
         "link": "https://github.com/bumothekid/Cursy"
     },